choria-io/website/docs/content/configuration/custom_ca/_index.md

  * Configuring the Choria Server

 {{% notice tip %}}
-The [Choria Server Provisioner](https://github.com/choria-io/provisioning-agent) can automate this enrollment of nodes in a Certificate Authority, using it is not for everyone but if you are a big complex site it might be of interest to you.
+The [Choria Provisioner](https://github.com/choria-io/provisioner) can automate this enrollment of nodes in a Certificate Authority, using it is not for everyone but if you are a big complex site it might be of interest to you.
 {{% /notice %}}

 #### Creating the CSR